Hear From Men Who Found Freedom From Addiction

 Hi, I am Bobby.
 I’m 41 years old from Chicago, Illinois.
 I started using drugs and alcohol at the age of 15.
 This was the beginning of a long journey of self-destruction.
 I got married at 21.
 However, my life was dominated by stealing, lying, and smoking crack cocaine.
 I have 3 beautiful children with my wife.
 She asked me to get help from my addiction so I went to Adult and Teen Challenge.
 I graduated in 2005 from a center in Rehrersburg, Pennsylvania.
 Even after completing the program, I still wasn’t willing to surrender my life to God and I found myself in and out of other rehab centers across the country.
 Nothing worked!
 At this point, I hadn’t seen my children in six years.
 I returned to Great Lakes Adult and Teen Challenge begging for help again.
 I’ve since completed the Restoration Phase here and now I am serving in the Emerging Leaders Program.
 God remains faithful and now I can see the fruit of being consistent with the plans the Lord has for me.
 I am taking my relationship with God seriously, submitting to authority, serving diligently.
 My continued prayer is that total restoration with my family will take place.

 My name is Jacob.
 At the age of 14 I got involved with drugs and alcohol.
 By the time I was 20 I started selling drugs and was convicted of a felony for a burglary.
 Addiction had a hold of me and was pulling me deeper into depression.
 I suffered from an overdose two years ago and was in a coma for two days.
-When I thought there was no hope left, God directed me to Great Lakes Adult and Teen Challenge.
+When I thought there was no hope left, God directed me to Great Lakes rehab for men.
 God showed me what true love is through the leadership there.
 Today I am a student at Teen Challenge Ministry Institution in Los Angeles, CA. I became a certified personal trainer.
 I have completed one year of college and plan to transfer to Vanguard University in the fall.
 Never stop praying for those lost in addiction.
 God can use their testimony to influence revival in this generation.

 I am Michael Schrimpf, Sr. I am from Sheboygan and I am 32 years old.
 Starting from birth, I lived in multiple foster homes until I was adopted at age 4.
 My experience as a child left me with feelings of abandonment.
 As a teenager, I found refuge and drugs and alcohol.
 I became a full-blown meth addict at age 28.
 I hit my rock bottom in 2019 when I handed over my youngest son to my mom because I was being arrested.
 Sitting in jail, I surrendered to God.
-I came directly to Great Lakes Adult and Teen Challenge.
+I came directly to Great Lakes Adult and Teen Challenge rehab for men.
 I have been sober for over two years now.
 I am in bible school working towards becoming a pastor.
 I am serving as an intern because want to lead other men in their recovery.
 My fiancée and I will be getting married and our family is being reunited.
 I am learning to be the father that God has called me to be.